Strong dollar hurts HP's earnings forecast, shares plummet

 "Let's wait till October, see if this split is really going to create the shareholder value that (CEO) Meg Whitman is hoping for."

-HP has not projected the total cost of its separation plan, but said on Tuesday it will amount to about $1.50 per share this fiscal year, which works out at about $2.7 billion overall, although some overseas tax-related costs will be recuperable.
+HP has not projected the total cost of its separation plan but it said on Tuesday it will take charges of $1.3 billion this fiscal year and $500 million next year to pay for the move.

+On top of that, it forecast an extra $300 million this year in capital spending related to the plan, plus $950 million in foreign tax expenses, although it said more than half of the tax cost could be recuperated.

-The combined effect of those separation costs and the hit from the strong dollar will almost halve HP's free cash flow this fiscal year to about $3.5 billion to $4 billion, down from three months ago when it forecast $6.5 billion to $7 billion.
+The combined effect of those separation costs and the hit from the strong dollar will almost halve HP's free cash flow this fiscal year to about $3.5 billion to $4 billion, down from a forecast three months ago of $6.5 billion to $7 billion.

-Palo Alto-based HP follows Microsoft Corp (MSFT.O) and International Business Machines Corp (IBM.N) in seeing a negative impact from the strong dollar.
+Palo Alto-based HP follows Microsoft Corp and International Business Machines Corp in seeing a significant negative impact from the strong dollar.
 HP took about two-thirds of its revenue from outside the United States in the year ended October 2014.
-The dollar .DXY had risen 14.7 percent in the last six months through Tuesday.
+The dollar had risen 14.7 percent in the last six months through Tuesday.

-HP said it expected adjusted profit of $3.53 to $3.73 per share for the full year ending October, due to a 30 cents per share hit from currency, well below analysts' average estimate of $3.95.
+HP said it expected adjusted profit of $3.53 to $3.73 per share for the full year ending October, due to a 30 cents per share hit from currency factors, well below analysts' average estimate of $3.95.

-Revenue dropped 4.7 percent to $26.84 billion in the first quarter ended Jan.
-31. Revenue from HP's enterprise services unit declined 11 percent.
+Overall revenue dropped 4.7 percent to $26.84 billion in the first quarter ended Jan.
+31.

+The computer and printer units, which will make up HP Inc under the separation plan, saw combined revenue fall 1.8 percent from the year-ago quarter to $14 billion, while the rest of the company, to be known as Hewlett-Packard Enterprise, saw revenue fall 4.9 percent to about $13.6 billion.

+But pre-tax profit from what will become HP Inc grew more slowly, up 10 percent to almost $1.4 billion, compared with the Hewlett-Packard Enterprise units that posted a 13 percent increase to about $1.5 billion.

 Analysts on average had expected a profit of 91 cents per share and revenue of $27.34 billion, according to Thomson Reuters I/B/E/S.